Marksimiyu/Gifted-Md/README.md

 </h2>

 ##
-- *Gifted-Md is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
+- *SCANIA is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
 - *In that case, I'm not responsible for banning your account.*
-- *Use Gifted-Md at your own risk by keeping this warning in mind.*
+- *USE SCANIA MDat your own risk by keeping this warning in mind.*
 - [`Deploy on Heroku`](https://deploy-gifted-md.vercel.app)